ACP Training in Primary Care

 • MSc Advanced Clinical Practice 3-year apprenticeship, 95% of course fees paid by levy and 5% paid by employer.
 Possibility of 100% levy transfer from local partner organisations if available

-• Alternative Fees Funded route for candidates not eligible for apprenticeship or requiring less than 2 years study
+• Alternative Fees Funded route for candidates not eligible for apprenticeship or requiring less than 2 years study.

 • Trainees need 1 day per week protected study time plus 1 day per week clinical supervision time

-• NHSE Clinical salary support (training grant) provided to employers – £10,200 per year, per trainee ACP
+• NHSE Training Grant provided to employers – £10,710* per year, per trainee ACP for new starters (*26/27 amount TBC.)

 Who can train to be an ACP in primary care?